FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Understanding the Price Behind the Craft, Culture, and Beauty of the Chawan

-If you’ve ever browsed a collection of authentic Japanese matcha bowls—also known as chawan (茶碗)—you may have wondered: Why are matcha bowls so expensive?
+If you’ve ever browsed a collection of authentic Japanese matcha bowls also known as chawan (茶碗), you may have wondered: Why are matcha bowls so expensive?

-While some everyday tea bowls are affordable, others cost hundreds or thousands of dollars.
-Behind their simple appearance lies a rich story of craftsmanship, tradition, symbolism, and artistic value that makes each bowl not just a tool but a cultural treasure.
+While some everyday tea bowls are affordable, others can cost hundreds or thousands of dollars.
+Behind their simple appearance lies a rich story of tradition, symbolism, and artistic value that makes each bowl not just a tool but a cultural treasure.

 1. Meticulous Craftsmanship and Rare Materials